Updated:

 The third challenge facing actors in the international system as far as national security is concerned is the spread of weapons of mass destruction.
 In the current international system, even weak states, such as India and Pakistan, are in a position to produce nuclear energy.
 The main problem is not the production of nuclear energy, but its utilization.
 It is feared that nuclear energy would be a real threat to the interests of all states in the international system in case it gets into the hands of the extremist organizations and terrorists.

 Therefore, a number of states, including the US, have formulated a number of policies to prevent rogue states, such as Iran and North Korea, from acquiring weapons of mass destruction.
-In 2005, a decision was reached globally that the intelligence community should utilize all possible means to prevent the spread of weapons of mass destruction because its consequences are stern.
+In 2005, a decision was reached globally that the intelligence community should utilize all possible means to prevent the spread of weapons of mass destruction because its consequences are severe.

-The United States employs a proactive counter proliferation strategy as one way of preventing the spread of WMD.
+The United States employs a proactive counter-proliferation strategy as one way of preventing the spread of WMD.
 The main aim of the intelligence agency is to collect adequate information that would help in the mitigation of the problem.
 In this regard, the inclusion of other actors, such as the supranational and other state actors, is very important.
 In fact, the United States has been forced to engage other states, such as India, to help in the collection of intelligence reports in Asia.

 Gavin underscored the fact that nuclear proliferation is a real threat to American interests in the global system.
 In fact, the nuclear proliferation is the major concern of developed countries, such as the United States, France, Canada, Australia, and Britain.
 Based on this, Gavin suggested that the United States should reconsider its policy regarding nuclear proliferation and come up with policies that are more effective.